pilleatus/orientdb-tutorial-distributed-database/gitbook/preparation.md

 If you are using Windows there will be an extra virtualisation Layer between Docker and Windows.
 That's because docker needs some Linux-Kernel functions.
 If you have time to experiment or if you need this application running on Windows, you're welcome to share your experience (pull request) ;).
-Otherwise its maybe easier to install a virtual Linux System with for example Virtualbox and use it for the tutorial.
+Otherwise its maybe easier to install a virtual Linux System, for example Virtualbox and use it for the tutorial.

 ##install Eclipse